munificent/craftinginterpreters/book/classes-and-instances.md

     think Lox should do?
 Implement your solution.

 2. Fields are accessed at runtime by their *string* name.
-But that name must always appear directly in the source code as an identifier token.
+But that name must always appear directly in the source code as an *identifier token*.
 A user program cannot imperatively build a string value and then use that as the name of a field.
 Do you think they should be able to?
 Devise a language feature that enables that and implement it.